 - Preheat the oven to 350F degrees.

 - Use either a box grater or food processor to shred the sweet potato.
 You should have about 1 ½ cups of shredded potato.

 - Slice the leek in half and pulling open the inner layers, wash the leek well.
 Cut off the dark green end and thinly slice the leek.

 - Over medium-high heat, heat the coconut oil.
 Add the minced garlic and cook until lightly browned.
 Add the leeks and cook until the leeks turn bright and slightly transparent.
 Set aside.

-- In a large bowl add the eggs and the lard or shortening.
+- In a large bowl add the eggs and the lard (or palm shortening).
 Beat until well combined.

-- In a separate bowl combine the almond flour, tapioca, salt and pepper.
+- In a separate bowl combine the almond flour, tapioca flour, salt, and pepper.

-- Slowly add the egg mixture to the flour blend.
-Add the parsley, shredded potato and leeks.
+- Slowly add the egg mixture to the flour mixture.
+Add the parsley, shredded potato, and leeks.
 The mixture will be very thick, but just go with it.

-- Fill a muffin tin about ½ cup fill.
+- Fill each cup of a 12-cup muffin tin about half full.
 If desired, top with raw cheese.

-- Bake for about 20 minutes or until the tops are slightly browned.
+- Bake for about 20 minutes or until the tops of the muffins are slightly browned.